-15 In 1910, for the U.S. as a whole, only about 16 percent of the French Canadian and 22 percent of Other Canadian men reporting a gainful occupation worked in agriculture, fishing, forestry, or mining (Truesdell, Canadian Born, p.
+15 In 1910, for the United States as a whole, only about 16 percent of the French Canadian and 22 percent of Other Canadian men reporting a gainful occupation worked in agriculture, fishing, forestry, or mining (Truesdell, Canadian Born, p.
 206).

-The francophone proportion of Canadians in the U.S. was increasing towards the end of the century.
-According to the IPUMS samples, as of 1870, roughly 20 percent of working-age Canadian men in the U.S. were francophone, over 30 percent by 1900.16 This trend is consistent with the idea that for francophones, the south always dominated the western Canadian option, while the Canadian west became a popular choice for Other Canadians from the 1880s onward.
-However, even if all the Canadian men in the Canadian west in 1900 had lived in the U.S. instead, the proportion of francophones among U.S.-based Canadians would still have been 28 percent.
+The francophone proportion of Canadians in the United States was increasing towards the end of the century.
+According to the IPUMS samples, as of 1870, roughly 20 percent of working-age Canadian men in the United States were francophone, over 30 percent by 1900.
+This trend is consistent with the idea that for francophones, the south always dominated the western Canadian option, whereas the Canadian west became a popular choice for Other Canadians from the 1880s onward.
+However, even if all the Canadian men in the Canadian west in 1900 had lived in the United States instead, the proportion of francophones among U.S.-based Canadians would still have been 28 percent.